ibm-cloud-docs/containers/cs_cli_install.md

     ```
     {: pre}

     If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.cloud_notm}} CLI.
-Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
+Enter your username and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
     {: tip}

 3. Verify that the {{site.data.keyword.containerlong_notm}} plug-in and {{site.data.keyword.registryshort_notm}} plug-ins are installed correctly.